-5.20 In transactions between two independent parties, compensation will usually reflect the functions that each enterprise performs, taking into account assets used and risks assumed.
+- 5.31 In transactions between two independent parties, compensation will usually reflect the functions that each enterprise performs, taking into account assets used and risks assumed.
 The same principle applies to transactions between related parties.
-Hence, a crucial step in comparability analysis is the comparison of economically significant FAR of the related party with that of the independent party.
-This is typically known as conducting a "functional analysis".

-- 5.21 Economic theory suggests that the level of return derived by a taxpayer should be directly correlated to the FAR.
-For instance, a taxpayer selling a product with warranty should earn a higher return compared to another taxpayer selling the same product without the warranty.
-The difference in margin is due to the additional function performed and risk assumed by the first taxpayer.
-Likewise, a product with a reputable branding is expected to fetch a higher return compared to that of a similar product without the branding.
-This is due to the additional asset (in this case, trademark) employed in enhancing the value of the product. - 5.22 Identifying risks goes hand in hand with identifying functions and assets.
+Hence, a crucial step in comparability analysis is to conduct a "functional analysis" to delineate the related party transaction and determine comparability between the related party transaction and the independent party transactions. - 5.32 A functional analysis seeks to identify the economically significant activities and responsibilities undertaken, assets used or contributed, and risks assumed by the parties to the transactions. - 5.33 The analysis focuses on what the parties actually do and the capabilities they provide.
+Such activities and capabilities will include decision-making.
+For example, decisions about business strategy and risks. - 5.34 The analysis also considers the type of assets used (such as plant and equipment, valuable intangibles, financial assets, etc.) and the nature of the assets used (such as the age, market value, location, property right protections available, etc.) - 5.35 Identifying risks goes hand in hand with identifying functions and assets.
 Risks are the effect of uncertainty on the objectives of the business.
 The actual assumption of risks by a taxpayer to a transaction can significantly affect the pricing of that transaction at arm's length.
 Thus, when analysing risks, taxpayers should observe: - (a) The effect of the risks assumed may not be apparent in the financial statements.
 This does not mean that the risks do not exist but it can be that the risks have been effectively managed.
-Therefore, taxpayer should conduct thorough functional analysis to determine what risks have been assumed, what functions are performed that relate to or affect the assumption or impact of these risks and which party or parties to the transaction assume these risks. - (b) The pricing of the actual transaction should take into account the financial and other consequences of risk assumption and the remuneration for risk management.7 A taxpayer who assumes a risk is entitled to the upside benefits and incurs the downside costs.
-A taxpayer who assumes and mitigates the risk will be entitled to a greater remuneration than a taxpayer who only assumes or only mitigates the risk and does not do both.
+Therefore, taxpayer should conduct thorough functional analysis to determine what risks have been assumed, what functions are performed that relate to or affect the assumption or impact of these risks and which party or parties to the transaction assume these risks.

+- (b) The pricing of the actual transaction should take into account the financial and other consequences of risk assumption and the remuneration for risk management.
+A taxpayer who assumes a risk is entitled to the upside benefits and incurs the downside costs.
+A taxpayer who assumes and mitigates the risk will be entitled to a greater remuneration than a taxpayer who only assumes or only mitigates the risk and does not do both. - (c) To assume a risk for transfer pricing purposes, the taxpayer needs to control the risk and has the financial capacity to assume the risk.